Buyer Fit Snapshot

-Eight years of watching the legal cannabis market transform from a patchwork of gray-market operators into a legitimate $33 billion industry has taught me one thing above all else: packaging decisions matter more than anyone in this space wants to admit.
+Eight years of watching the legal cannabis market transform from a patchwork of gray-market operators into a legitimate $33 billion industry has taught me one thing above all else: packaging decisions Matter More Than anyone in this space wants to admit.
 When I started covering this beat, most operators stuffed flower into generic Mylar bags and called it done.
 Today, the conversation centers on child-resistant certification, sustainable materials, supply chain stability, and shelf presence competitive with any premium CPG product on the market.

 That shift explains why cannabis Packaging Boxes Custom wholesale keeps appearing in my reporting.
 It's not merely a purchasing decision anymore.
 It's a strategic move touching regulatory compliance, brand positioning, unit economics, and operational efficiency simultaneously.
 This guide exists because I've watched too many brands make expensive mistakes by treating wholesale packaging as an afterthought rather than a core business function.